 Even if you’re not an opera fan or are unsure if this is the scene for you, I encourage you to give it a try.
 You will recognize the melodies, appreciate the authenticity and kick yourself for not buying a ticket sooner.

-Sometimes magic happens when you step out of your comfort zone, and in this case magic comes in the form of an opera in Florence.
+Sometimes magic happens when you step out of your comfort zone, and in this case magic came in the form of an opera performance.

 Till next time, safe travels!